microsoft/vscode-dev-containers/script-library/docs/desktop-lite.md

 # Desktop (Lightweight) Install Script

 *Adds a lightweight [Fluxbox](http://fluxbox.org/) based desktop to the container that can be accessed using a VNC viewer or the web.
-UI-based commands executed from the built in VS code terminal will open on the desktop automatically.*
+GUI-based commands executed from the built-in VS code terminal will open on the desktop automatically.*

 **Script status**: Preview